kubeshop/testkube/docs/tests-getting-results.md

-# Getting Testkube tests execution results
+# Getting Testkube Test Execution Results

-We could see how simple it is to create and run Testkube tests execution.
-The good news is that getting results is also simple.
+We saw how simple it is to create and run Testkube tests execution.
+Obtaining test results is also simple.

-## Getting test executions after test is executed
+## **Getting Test Executions After Test is Executed**

-After each run Testkube informs you that you can get results later of given test execution
+After each run, Testkube informs you that you can get results a of given test execution.

 ```sh
 kubectl testkube tests run api-incluster-test